Check also 10 Best DSLR Camera Microphones for videos

 Carbon microphones.
 They have poor sound quality, so they are rare, although they used to be very common.
 They met in each intercom and on each telephone.

 Electret Microphones.
 They are similar in type to condenser microphones, but they do not require an external power source, they have enough batteries.
 Good for outdoor use.
 Mainly used in lavalier microphones.

 As for the range, the optimal distance is considered to be 50-60 cm, and when using microphones with a high-frequency filter, the distance is reduced to 10 centimeters.

 Buying microphones for cameras is not an action for most users of photographic equipment.
-For a simple man in the street, it is quite enough to have ordinary, budget model of the camera with built-in microphone.
+For a simple man in the street, it is quite enough to have an ordinary, budget model of the camera with a built-in microphone.